typedoc2md/typedoc-plugin-markdown/devguide/typedoc-plugin-markdown/options/namespaces/declarations/README.md

 This option specifies the output format for enumeration members:

 * **"list"**: members are output in linear blocks with headings, suitable for more detailed comments.
-* **"table"**: members are output within a markdown table, condensed into a single paragraph.
+* **"table"**: members are output within a Markdown table, condensed into a single paragraph.
 * **"htmlTable"**: members are output in an HTML table, enabling block elements to render in tabular format.

 #### Default Value